Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • hypertension - Anaprilin, Verapamil.

-These medications are not needed in all cases of detection of extrasystoles, since in the absence of heart disease, they are limited to lifestyle changes (8-hour sleep, quitting smoking, alcohol, caffeine).
+These medications are not needed in all cases of detection of extrasystoles, since in the absence of heart disease they are limited to lifestyle changes (8-hour sleep, quitting smoking, alcohol, caffeine).
 Indications for taking antiarrhythmic drugs are:

 • general weakness, anxiety, hot flashes, shortness of breath;

-• suffered severe arrhythmia, resuscitation performed (extrasystoles can provoke fibrillation);
+• suffered severe arrhythmia, performed resuscitation (extrasystoles can provoke fibrillation);

-• calming action - Valerian, Novo-Passit;
+• calming effect - Valerian, Novo-Passit;

 Rhythm disturbances can also be caused by: